acsnow99/terraform-gcp-harbor/README.md

 ###### Note: If Terraform gets stuck for more than 2 mins or an error occurs during the local-exec step, ctrl+C out of the terraform apply, and run bash ./resources/local-setup-provisioned.sh to re-try the local-exec step <br/> <br/>

 Step 4: Attempt to access your Harbor URL from the internet
-###### Note: You will need to bypass the error that will come up about insecure https certificates.
+###### Note: You will need to bypass the error that will come up about an insecure https certificate.
 This error occurs because the cert was self-signed on the instance that was created.
 You can look at this code in resources/dockerce-harbor-master-install-V2.sh(the script run remotely on the instance) <br/> <br/>